-In applying accounting policies set out below the Joint Committee has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in the Statement of Accounts take into account the following:
+In applying accounting policies the Joint Committee may need to make certain judgements about complex transactions or those involving uncertainty about future events.
+In preparing these Statement of Accounts a critical judgement was made with regards to Going Concern and the future of the Waste Management Group structure.
+The accounts were prepared on a Going Concern basis.